-Religious Theory is the commentary, review, and conversation blog for The Journal for Cultural and Religious Theory.
+Religious Theory is the electronic supplement for The Journal for Cultural and Religious Theory (JCRT).

-The Journal for Cultural and Religious Theory is a peer-reviewed journal devoted to both disciplinary and interdisciplinary scholarship of a cutting-edge nature that deals broadly with the phenomenon of religious and cultural theory.
+The Journal for Cultural and Religious Theory itself is a peer-reviewed journal devoted to both disciplinary and interdisciplinary scholarship of a cutting-edge nature that deals broadly with the phenomenon of religion and cultural theory.
+It is supported by the University of Denver, York College of Pennsylvania, and the University of Central Arkansas.

 Topics in which we are especially interested right now are: